 8 March – 14 April 2019

 A Symptom talks to the possibility of [digital] screens for communication and community or screens as modes of privacy and concealed activity.
-Nurses a 10 minute film specifically references technology and online forums for sharing and organising in this instance around health and diagnosis and in relation to the inequitable availability of technology and kinship.
+Nurses, a 6 minute film, specifically references technology and online forums for sharing and organising in this instance around health and diagnosis and in relation to the inequitable availability of technology and kinship.
 The second film in the space Nurses 2, shown on a flatscreen monitor, reveals the construction of narrative, the filming and editing process with friends.
 Questions around self-organising, passive and active participation are addressed through a withheld subjectivity and with clouded transparency not to universalise what this can mean.

 The invitation to Lucy Clout from Cubitt’s Curatorial Fellow Louise Shelley also makes transparent the position of friendship, drawing on a shared history of exchange, support, trust and positions developed in parallel and in difference.
 Whilst not a subject of the work, this is a structure inherent in its display at Cubitt.

 A text by writer Lizzie Homersham is also made available which builds on a conversation and an essay published as part of Solvent Magazine an exhibition by Lucy as part of Berwick Film & Media Arts Festival 2018.

 In October 2018 Cubitt’s public programme started organising under the title Structures That Cooperate, an ongoing programme that talks to Cubitt’s context as an artist-run co-operative.
 Events, workshops and artworks have so far shown approaches to organising, economies and collective formats, imaginaries and realities.
 A Symptom is the first of two spring exhibitions that work to extend and complicate these starting enquiries through solo authored presentations that address possibilities for collective mobilisation from personal positions and politics.